oreissig/HRMReproductionMechanism/README.md

 ### Language Guide

-* `inbox` reads the next hand value from stdin
+* `INBOX` reads the next hand value from stdin
-* `outbox` writes the current hand value to stdout
+* `OUTBOX` writes the current hand value to stdout
-* `copyfrom #NUM` reads a hand value from the given floor tile
+* `COPYFROM #NUM` reads a hand value from the given floor tile
-* `copyto #NUM` stores the current hand value in the given floor tile
+* `COPYTO #NUM` stores the current hand value in the given floor tile
-* `add #NUM` adds the given floor tile's value to the current hand value
+* `ADD #NUM` adds the given floor tile's value to the current hand value
-* `sub #NUM` subtracts the given floor tile's value from the current hand value
+* `SUB #NUM` subtracts the given floor tile's value from the current hand value
-* `bump+ #NUM` increses the given floor tile's value by one
+* `BUMPUP #NUM` increses the given floor tile's value by one
-* `bump- #NUM` decreses the given floor tile's value by one
+* `BUMPDN #NUM` decreses the given floor tile's value by one
 * `#LABEL:` defines a label you can jump to
-* `jump #LABEL` continues execution at the given label
+* `JUMP #LABEL` continues execution at the given label
-* `jump if zero #LABEL` continues execution at the given label only if the current hand value is zero
+* `JUMPZ #LABEL` continues execution at the given label only if the current hand value is zero
-* `jump if negative #LABEL` continues execution at the given label only if the current hand value is negative
+* `JUMPN #LABEL` continues execution at the given label only if the current hand value is negative
 * `...` marks the beginning of a new comment line

 ### Differences